ketan-cloverinfotech/github/Tranning to clover_internal.md

-## Response:
-Thought about developer code management and SSH for 4 seconds

 Below is a suggested outline and content for a developer training session covering the topics you listed.
 Each section explains the essential Git concepts and steps to practice.
 You can use this structure to deliver a workshop or create hands-on exercises.

 * * *